 Annual Report: The State of Student Learning in 2022

 This research analyzes reading and mathematics data gathered from nearly two million students and provides new insights on student learning trends.
+Report released September 2022.

 Student Growth during COVID-19: Grade-Level Readiness Matters

-This research report compares student growth in math and reading during the pandemic to student growth in pre-COVID-19 years.
+This research report compares student growth in mathematics and reading during the pandemic to student growth in pre-COVID-19 years.
 The research found that all students in the COVID-19 cohort showed less growth when compared to pre-COVID-19 control students in both reading and mathematics, and that student grade-level readiness impacted the rate of growth.
 Report released February 2022.

 Revisiting the Digital Divide: Digital Learning during the Pandemic

-This research report shows the various trends in students’ online instruction before and during the COVID 2020–2021 school year and sheds light on the access and usage of one prominent digital instruction platform.
+This research report shows the various trends in students’ online instruction before and during the COVID-19 2020–2021 school year and sheds light on the access and usage of one prominent digital instruction platform.
 The report examines how the pandemic, combined with pre-existing inequities, disproportionately impacted the usage for students from historically marginalized populations.
 Report released January 2022.

-The Impact of COVID-19 on Student Academic Growth
+The Impact of COVID-19 on Student Academic Growth in 2020–2021

 Factors Related to Testing Location during the 2020–2021 School Year

-This research report provides a detailed overview of student testing location during the 2020–2021 school year, insight into the variables that were associated with testing in school, and highlights how students from historically marginalized populations were more likely to test away from school during the pandemic.
+This research report provides a detailed overview of student testing location during the 2020–2021 school year, insight into the variables that were associated with testing in school, and highlights of how students from historically marginalized populations were more likely to test away from school during the pandemic.
 Report released October 2021.

 Academic Achievement at the End of the 2020–2021 School Year: Insights after More Than a Year of Disrupted Teaching and Learning

 This research brief describes student learning at the end of the 2021 school year.
-The research found that the pandemic had an outsized impact on students who are in elementary school, attending schools that serve mostly Black and Latino students, and attending schools in lower-income zip codes.
+The research found that the pandemic had an outsized impact on students who were in elementary school, attending schools that serve mostly Black and Latino students, and attending schools in lower-income zip codes.
 Report released June 2021.

 What We’ve Learned about Unfinished Learning: Insights from Midyear Diagnostic Assessments